Student Clubs

 Associated Students in Planning (ASP)

 The Associated Students in Planning Club seeks to broaden the relationship between students interested in planning and the practitioners, professional organizations, and fellow students currently interested in planning.
-This includes expanding the network of students to prepare them for a career in the field of planning.
-The club is open to ALL majors who have an interest in planning (enviornmental, economic, transportation, urban design, etc...), with a special focus on students of the CAED.
-Club meetings will include professional skill building workshops, club trips and events, guest speakers, and socials.
+This includes expanding the network of students to prepare them for a career in planning.
+The club is open to ALL majors interested in planning (environmental, economic, transportation, urban design, etc...), with a particular focus on students of the CAED.
+Club meetings include professional skill-building workshops, club trips and events, guest speakers, and socials.

 General email: calpolyasp@gmail.com